-So you've been pulled over and been reprimanded for breaking the law, but you still have a suspicion that the police vehicle is not genuine.
+So you've been pulled over and reprimanded for breaking the law, but you still have a suspicion that the police vehicle is not genuine.
 What do you do?

-You call 062 (Guardia Civil) or 112 and ask them to verify the that the registration plate of the vehicle is that of an official Guardia Civil police car.
+You call 062 (Guardia Civil) or 112 and ask them to verify that the registration plate of the vehicle is that of an official Guardia Civil police car.

 Information courtesy of N332.es